Rootport-AI/Nz-DoppelPix-Judge/README.md

 - `tests/`: focused regression tests

 Note: FID is designed for image sets, not a single image pair.
 For one pair this app reports a degenerate FID/Inception-feature distance.
 It is still useful as a consistent ranking signal across the same experiment setup, but should not be compared directly with dataset-level FID numbers from papers.

+## Device selection

+The app uses PyTorch CUDA automatically when the active virtual environment has a CUDA-enabled PyTorch build and `torch.cuda.is_available()` returns true.
+Otherwise it runs on CPU.

+- LPIPS, Experimental / FID-like, and CLIP Score use the selected PyTorch device.
+- SSIM and PSNR run on CPU through NumPy/scikit-image.
+- ImageReward is loaded through the ImageReward package and is not explicitly moved by this app.

 ## Setup